Subscribe To This Site

 Sometimes the slightly tart taste of a good coulis can complement the rich and over-sweet tastes of commercial desserts, making them more palatable.

-Most fruit coulis will go well with chocolate desserts.
+Most fresh fruit coulis will go well with chocolate desserts.
 Really you can let your imagination fly.

 You can also mix it in to yogurt drinks to add flavour.
 This is one way to use it that does require some straining - unless you like bitty drinks, of course.